Stay in control of your card repayments to avoid paying interest charges.

 Other credit card interest rates and charges

-Cash transactions include withdrawing money from a cash machine, buying foreign currency, purchasing lottery tickets or using your card for gambling.
+Cash transactions include withdrawing money from a cash machine and buying foreign currency.
+Sometimes we call these ‘quasi-cash transactions’.

 Interest is charged from the date the cash transaction is added to your account – there’s no interest-free period on cash transactions.
 So even if you pay your balance in full on your statement date, you’ll still be charged interest on any cash transactions.